Oblivion (2013 film): Filming

 Production began on March 12, 2012, and concluded on July 14, 2012.
 Filming locations included Baton Rouge and New Orleans, Louisiana.
-Out of approximately three months of shooting, 69 days were shot in Louisiana, from March through May 2012, 11 days were shot in New York in June 2012, a few in Mammoth in California in June 2012, and 10 days were filmed in Iceland in June 2012, when the daylight lasts for nearly 24 hours a day.
+Out of approximately three months of shooting, 69 days were shot in Louisiana, from March through May 2012.
+11 days were shot in New York in June 2012, where a key flashback was shot on the Empire State Building observation deck; CGI was used to portray a future skyline with a completed new World Trade Center complex.
+A few days were spent in Mammoth in California in June 2012.
+Most importantly, 10 days were filmed in Iceland in June 2012, when the daylight lasts for nearly 24 hours a day.
 As well as showcasing Iceland's volcanic landscapes, the film's director Joseph Kosinski sought to take advantage of the round-the-clock light, in particular the 6pm to 1am waning light known as "magic hour", to "bring sci-fi out into the daylight", in contrast with films such as Alien, which spent their time in dark hulls or benighted planets.

 The single most difficult scene to film was when Harper takes a break to admire the view and waters a flower.
 It was filmed by having Cruise sit next to an 800 ft drop at the top of Iceland's Jarlhettur on the root of Langjökull, which is accessible only by helicopter.
 The scenes set at Harper's idyllic forest retreat were filmed at Black's Pond in June Lake, California.

 Oblivion was filmed with Sony's CineAlta F65 camera, which was shipped in January 2012.
 A Red Epic was also used for scenes that required going handheld or when body mount rigging was applied.
 The film was shot in 4K resolution in Sony's proprietary raw image format, but for cost reasons (and over Kosinski's protests), both the digital intermediate and final version were done at 2K resolution.